Evergy (NYSE:EVRG) Releases FY 2022 Earnings Guidance

 Evergy (NYSE:EVRG – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share guidance of $3.43-$3.63 for the period, compared to the consensus earnings per share estimate of $3.55.
+The company provided earnings per share (EPS) guidance of $3.43-$3.63 for the period, compared to the consensus estimate of $3.55.
 The company issued revenue guidance of -.

-Several brokerages have issued reports on EVRG.
-Credit Suisse Group began coverage on shares of Evergy in a research note on Monday, April 25th.
-They set an outperform rating and a $76.00 target price on the stock.
-Wells Fargo & Company increased their price objective on Evergy from $67.00 to $75.00 and gave the stock an equal weight rating in a research report on Tuesday, April 19th.
+A number of brokerages have recently weighed in on EVRG.
+Wells Fargo & Company upped their price target on shares of Evergy from $67.00 to $75.00 and gave the stock an equal weight rating in a research note on Tuesday, April 19th.
+Credit Suisse Group initiated coverage on shares of Evergy in a report on Monday, April 25th.
+They issued an outperform rating and a $76.00 target price on the stock.
 Three investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, Evergy currently has an average rating of Buy and a consensus target price of $71.00.
+According to MarketBeat.com, the company currently has an average rating of Buy and a consensus price target of $71.00.

-The business also recently announced a quarterly dividend, which will be paid on Monday, June 20th.
-Stockholders of record on Friday, May 20th will be issued a dividend of $0.5725 per share.
-This represents a $2.29 annualized dividend and a dividend yield of 3.39%.
-The ex-dividend date of this dividend is Thursday, May 19th.
-Evergy’s dividend payout ratio is 65.06%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, June 20th.
+Investors of record on Friday, May 20th will be given a dividend of $0.5725 per share.
+This represents a $2.29 dividend on an annualized basis and a yield of 3.36%.
+The ex-dividend date is Thursday, May 19th.
+Evergy’s payout ratio is presently 65.06%.

-In other news, SVP Charles L. King sold 1,200 shares of the business’s stock in a transaction on Thursday, March 10th.
-The shares were sold at an average price of $63.26, for a total value of $75,912.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
-3.32% of the stock is owned by insiders.
+In other Evergy news, Director Sandra Aj Lawrence sold 657 shares of the business’s stock in a transaction that occurred on Wednesday, May 18th.
+The shares were sold at an average price of $67.18, for a total value of $44,137.26.
+Following the completion of the sale, the director now directly owns 2,680 shares of the company’s stock, valued at $180,042.40.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, SVP Charles L. King sold 1,200 shares of the business’s stock in a transaction that occurred on Thursday, March 10th.
+The stock was sold at an average price of $63.26, for a total transaction of $75,912.00.
+The disclosure for this sale can be found here.
+Insiders own 0.47% of the company’s stock.

-Several large investors have recently modified their holdings of EVRG.
-Vanguard Group Inc. grew its holdings in shares of Evergy by 1.8% in the 1st quarter.
-Vanguard Group Inc. now owns 29,339,970 shares of the company’s stock valued at $2,005,093,000 after buying an additional 509,404 shares during the period.
-State Street Corp boosted its stake in shares of Evergy by 10.8% during the 1st quarter.
-State Street Corp now owns 13,874,020 shares of the company’s stock worth $948,151,000 after buying an additional 1,356,321 shares during the last quarter.
-Northern Trust Corp boosted its stake in shares of Evergy by 10.0% during the 1st quarter.
-Northern Trust Corp now owns 2,390,230 shares of the company’s stock worth $163,348,000 after buying an additional 217,309 shares during the last quarter.
-First Trust Advisors LP boosted its stake in shares of Evergy by 2.0% during the 1st quarter.
-First Trust Advisors LP now owns 1,658,752 shares of the company’s stock worth $113,359,000 after buying an additional 33,118 shares during the last quarter.
-Finally, Charles Schwab Investment Management Inc. boosted its stake in shares of Evergy by 3.7% during the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 1,291,077 shares of the company’s stock worth $88,233,000 after buying an additional 45,647 shares during the last quarter.
-Institutional investors own 87.39% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+Zullo Investment Group Inc. bought a new stake in shares of Evergy during the 4th quarter worth $41,000.
+Cowa LLC bought a new stake in shares of Evergy during the 1st quarter worth $81,000.
+Covestor Ltd boosted its holdings in shares of Evergy by 140.8% during the 1st quarter.
+Covestor Ltd now owns 2,379 shares of the company’s stock worth $163,000 after buying an additional 1,391 shares during the period.
+Toroso Investments LLC bought a new stake in shares of Evergy during the 1st quarter worth $205,000.
+Finally, Beacon Pointe Advisors LLC bought a new stake in shares of Evergy during the 1st quarter worth $222,000.
+87.39% of the stock is owned by institutional investors.

 Evergy Company Profile (Get Rating)